nce/oci-free-cloud-k8s/README.md

 ## Teleport
 ### Prerequisites
 In it's current state, teleports want to setup a wildcard domain like `*.teleport.example.com` (could be disabled).
-With OracleCloud managing my dns, this is not possible, as `cert-manager` is not able to do a `dns01` challenge against orcale dns.
+With OracleCloud managing the dns, this is not possible, as `cert-manager` is not able to do a `dns01` challenge against orcale dns.
 I've now switched to Cloudflare (also to mitigate costs of a few cents).

-The Teleport <-> K8s Role (`k8s/system:masters`) is created by the teleport operator.
+The Teleport <-> K8s Role (`k8s/system:masters`) is created by the teleport operator (see the `Helmrelease`)

 ### ~Login via local User~ - removed
-I've removed local users in teleport, to use SSO with github as idP.
-This doesn't work anymore, but might be useful for local setups not using SSO:
+I've removed local users in teleport and am using SSO with github as idP.

+This might still be useful for local setups not using SSO:

 The login process must be `reset` for each user, so that password and 2FA can be configured by each user in the WebUI.
+The User can be created via the teleport-operator by creating a `TelepertUser` in kubernetes.
 ```
 # reset the user once
 k --kubeconfig ~/.kube/oci.kubeconfig exec -n teleport -ti deployment/teleport-cluster-auth -- tctl users reset nce